rawitat/gtypist_lessons/programming_quotes.typ

 I:Alan J. Perlis
 S:A programming language is low-level when its programs require attention :to the irrelevant.

-*:G_36
-I:D. Jones
-S:The fastest algorithm can frequently be replaced by one that is almost as fast :and much easier to understand.

-*:G_37
-I:Alan Kay
-S:90% of code written today is getting around other people's mistakes.

-*:G_38
-I:Alan Kay
-S:Computers are to computing as instruments are to music.
-Software is the :score whose interpretations amplifies our reach and lifts our spirits.
- :Leonardo da Vinci called music the shaping of the invisible, and his phrase :is even more apt as a description of software.

-*:G_39
-I:Alan Kay
-S:[In a programming language] Simple things should be simple and complex things :should be possible.

-*:G_40
-I:Donald E. Knuth
-S:Computers are good at following instructions, but not at reading your mind.

-*:G_41
-I:Donald E. Knuth
-S:Let us change our traditional attitude to the constuction of programs.
- :Instead of imagining that our main task is to instruct a computer what to do, :let us concentrate rather on explaining to human beings what we want a :computer to do.

-*:G_42
-I:Donald E. Knuth
-S:We should forget about small efficiencies, say about 97% of the time: premature :optimization is the root of all evil.

-*:G_43
-I:J. von Neumann
-S:In mathematics you don't understand things.
-You just get used to thme.

-*:G_44
-I:Alan J. Perlis
-S:I think that it's extraordinary important that we in computer science keep fun :in computing.
-When it started out, it was an awful lot of fun.
-Of course, :the paying customers got shafted every now and then, and after a while we began :to take their complaints seriously.
-We began to feel as if we really were :responsible for the successful, error-free perfect use of these machines.
- :I don't think we are.
-I think we're responsible for stretching them, setting :them off in new directions, and keeping fun in the house.
-I hope the field :of computer science never loses its sense of fun.

-*:G_45
-I:Alan J. Perlis
-S:It goes against the grain of modern education to teach students to program.
- :What fun is there to making plans, acquiring discipline, organizing thoughts, :devoting attention to detail, and learning to be self critical.

-*:G_46
-I:Alan J. Perlis
-S:It is easier to write an incorrect program than understand a correct one.

-*:G_47
-I:Alan J. Perlis
-S:Simplicity does not precede complexity, but follows it.

-*:G_48
-I:Alan J. Perlis
-S:To understand a program, you must become both the machine and the program.

-*:G_49
-I:Bjarne Stroustrup
-S:Design and programming are human activities; forget that and all is lost.

-*:G_50
-I:Alan Turing
-S:We shall do much better programming job, provided we approach the task with :a full appreciation of its tremendous difficulty, provided that we respect :the intrinsic limitations of the human mind and approach the task as very :humble programmers.

 Q:Do you want to continue to next lesson [Y/N] ?
 N:MENU